Cheryl Tunt

-Cheryl Tunt is a fictional character from the American animated comedy Archer, which aired on the basic cable network FX from 2009 to 2017 and currently broadcast on sister network FXX.
-Created by Adam Reed as one of the show's original supporting characters, Cheryl is played by Judy Greer.
-Greer auditioned for the role because of her desire to break into voice acting, after previous efforts had failed.
-For Archer Vice, the comedy's fifth season, Jessy Lynn Martens provided the character's singing voice.
-Cheryl made her debut in Archer first episode, "Mole Hunt", on September 17, 2009.
+Cheryl Tunt is a fictional character of the American adult animated sitcom Archer.
+Created by Adam Reed as one of the show's original supporting characters, she is voiced by Judy Greer and debuted in the series' pilot episode, "Mole Hunt", on September 17, 2009.

-Cheryl, part of the wealthy Tunt family, is introduced as the incompetent personal assistant to Malory Archer (Jessica Walter).
+Cheryl, the heiress of the wealthy Tunt family, is introduced as the incompetent personal assistant to Malory Archer (Jessica Walter).
 She is portrayed as an emotionally fragile, ditzy personality in Archer's early years; among her attributes are her choking fetish and addiction to rubber cement.
-In later seasons of the comedy, Cheryl assumes new personae—notably Cherlene in Archer Vice and Charlotte Vandertunt in Archer Dreamland—and evolves into an increasingly neurotic character.
+Archer's subsequent years see her take on different occupations and personae—most notably aspiring country singer Cherlene in Archer Vice—as the show experiments with new ideas, character arcs and self-contained narratives.
 Her characterization has been well received by the media, as has Greer's acting.
 At the 39th Annie Awards, Greer received an Annie Award nomination for outstanding achievement in voice acting.